Menu

 Enduring Power of Attorney

-By creating an enduring POA you can choose who you want to make decisions for you when you cannot make them yourself.
-Without an enduring POA, your next-of-kin or other interested party would need to make a court application for adult guardianship to be able to act for you.
+By creating an enduring POA, you can choose who you want to make decisions for you when you cannot make them yourself.
+Without an enduring POA, your next-of-kin or other interested party would need to apply to court for adult guardianship to be able to act for you.

 Contingent Enduring Power of Attorney

-If you did not give anyone the authority to decide if you can still make your own decisions then this must be decided by two professionals.
-The professional groups that are allowed to make this decision include medical practitioners, R.N’s, psychologists, occupational therapists, social workers and others.
+If you did not give anyone the authority to decide if you can still make your own decisions, then two professionals must decide.
+The professional groups that are allowed to make this decision include:

 Property Attorney

-You can grant a power of attorney over your property and financial affairs.
+You can appoint a property attorney under a POA to manage your property and financial affairs.
 This could include the ability to withdraw money from bank accounts, pay bills and sell or purchase property.
-A property attorney cannot make a will for you or change your existing will.
+A property attorney cannot make a Will for you or change your existing Will.

-A property attorney appointed under an enduring power of attorney can use your funds to support your spouse and/or dependent children.
-They can also use your funds to pay for the education of your spouse and/or dependent children.
-If you do not want them to be able to do this you can state this in the POA document.
+A property attorney under an enduring POA can use your funds to support your spouse and any dependent children.
+The attorney can also use your funds to pay for their education.
+If you do not want them to be able to do this, you can state it in the POA document.

-You can give a property attorney appointed under an enduring power of attorney the authority to make gifts.
-If you don’t give this authority they can still make gifts but there are restrictions.
-In this case the total value of all gifts in any year cannot exceed $1000.
-In this case gifts can also only be made if you can afford it and it is something you would normally do.
+You can give a property attorney appointed under an enduring POA the authority to make gifts.
+If you do not give this authority, they can still make gifts but there are restrictions.
+In this case, the total value of all gifts in any year cannot exceed $1,000.
+The attorney in this case can also only make the gift if you can afford it and it is something you would normally do.

-If you have a property attorney and a personal attorney there are rules about what happens when they disagree about a decision.
+If your property and personal attorney is not the same person, there are rules about what happens when they disagree about a decision.
 The property attorney will have the final say if the POA does not state who should make the decision and the decision involves spending money.
-If the personal power of attorney disagrees with the decision of the property attorney either party can ask the court for direction.
+If the personal attorney disagrees with the decision of the property attorney, either party can ask the court for direction.

-You can choose to give an attorney general authority or specific authority.
-If you give a property attorney general authority they can make all decisions about your finances.
-If you give a personal attorney general authority they can make all decisions about your personal affairs.
+You can choose to give an attorney either general authority or specific authority.
+If you give a property attorney general authority, they can make all decisions about your finances.
+If you give a personal attorney general authority, they can make all decisions about your personal affairs.

 FAQs - Deciding What You Want Your Attorney to Do for You